 - Train your cat to accept the collar.
 Some cats do not mind wearing collars, but some may act aggressively towards one.
 If you managed to put a collar on, but your cat tries to get it off, do not leave him struggling.
 Actively redirect your cat’s attention towards food, toy, or petting, and do not leave the collar on for long.
 If you manage to remove the collar before the cat displays dislike, you can repeat this process up to several times a day, gradually making the sessions longer and eventually leaving the collar on at all times.

 When everything else fails, why not consider keeping your cat indoors?
-There are many benefits to this and, if you are ready to try it, here’s our tips to turn your former outdoor cat into an indoor one with ease and by causing little stress to both of you.
+There are many benefits to this and, if you are ready to try it, here are our tips to turn your former outdoor cat into an indoor one with ease and by causing little stress to both of you.